Why keep records?

 Pen and paper

-For those who have a mobile device some clever apps are available, such as Hive Tracks.
+For those who have a mobile device some clever apps are available.
 The advantages of these apps can be evident in their time-saving data entry features.
 But that is just the start.

 The real value in such apps is in their reporting element.
 Their ability to “crunch” and visualize the numbers reported, potentially exposes essential information that could easily have been missed.

 Beyond this, more app developers are investing in sharing and community-related features.
 As many beekeepers look to “save the bees”, there are considerable benefits in having colony data uploaded and aggregated.
 Taken to its conclusion, this has the potential to greatly increase our awareness of the plight of bees, across the country and, indeed, the world.